Skip to main content

 macOS

 Add a state by clicking on the pink drop-down menu in the component’s object toolbar and hovering over “New State.”
-From here, you can add any of the built-in states or a custom state by clicking on the desired one.
+From here, you can add a custom state.

 iOS

 Tap the component name to open the state list.
-Add a built-in state by tapping the desired state in the states panel.
 Add a custom state by tapping the plus sign under “Custom States.”

 Managing States